-Today, I would like us to look at the theme picture of my blog.
+Today, I would like us to look at this picture.
 What do you think of it?
 What does it make you feel?
-Please tell me.
+Please share your thoughts with me.

-I picked this picture from hundreds of thousands of others because it seemed to me a peaceful picture and totally uncrowded compare to most I have seen.
+I picked this picture from hundreds of thousands of others because it seemed to me a peaceful picture and totally uncrowded compared to most I have viewed.

 a wooden dock